Find out more about Wellington’s Gale Force Gospel choir - what to expect at a rehearsal, why we sing gospel, and how we got started.

 Sometimes we take trips away, either to learn new material and work on our singing skills, or to visit and sing with other choirs.
 In 2016 we had our first overseas engagement, participating in the Festival of Voices in Tasmania.

 Singers sometimes take in a movie or a show together.
-On the last night of term everyone brings a plate - we have an hour of singing, then eat and socialize together.
+On the last night of term everyone brings a plate - we have an hour of singing, then eat and socialise together.

 How we got started